 BIO & ARTIST STATEMENT

-Karoline Schleh, a native of New Orleans, teaches painting at Loyola University and operates New Orleans Letterpress, a book arts studio.
+Karoline Schleh has her studio in New Orleans.
 Her drawings, paintings, and prints are rendered with a distinct atmospheric quality and longhand backwards script, which she has developed over the past 25 years.
-Her most recent compositions, inspired by landscape study, weather systems, and the human form, reference subjects with which she has been engaged throughout her career.
+Her compositions are inspired by study of handwriting, landscape, animal & human form, songs and storytelling.
 In these works, handwriting functions as both word and image, highlighting its connections to drawing, observation, and contemplation.
 Series that she has worked on throughout her career include, “Smoke Songs”, “Smoke Butterflies”, “Boat Tracings”, and “Writing Letters”.

 Schleh became interested in handwriting at a young age when her immigrant grandmother encouraged her to copy an antiquated German cursive alphabet used in her grandmother’s native Black Forest village.
 Although the exercise was intended to teach and preserve the history of this alphabet, the experience also cultivated Schleh’s love of copying intricate and unfamiliar letterforms, as well as her interest in the ways in which various handwriting styles and alphabets shift and disappear with time.